chrisgonzgonz/GNZNavBarToolkit/Readme.markdown

 You Might Be Wondering...
 =========================
-+ Does GNZNavBarToolkit work in Storyboard?
++ Does GNZNavBarToolkit work with Storyboard?
 Yes it does.
 You'll have to turn off autolayout to have it work correctly out-of-the-box, or you can sort out the correct container/button/label constraints.

 To Do